matemat13/MCserver-RaspberryGPIO/README.md

 -if this doesn't work for some reason, try building it yourself (takes about five minutes): http://www.andre-simon.de/doku/rpi_gpio_lua/en/rpi_gpio_lua.php just watch out, as in the Makefile for it there is an old version of the Python lib linked, so you need to change that for it to work

-b) The Lua and C-module version.
+b) The Lua and C-module version.	--Note: This is probably outdated with the new versions of MCserver and will not be maintained.
 I rewrote some of slower functions into C to make it a bit faster, but I think it is even slower (probably because of the C to Lua interface dragging it down).
 To use it, download the MCmodule.so from the "Lua with static C module" subfolder and put it into the folder described above.
 To build it, download the main.c from "/Lua with static C module/C module source/" subfolder and build it with the instructions included.